Pharrel Payne: Texas A&M

 Payne transferred to play for the Texas A&M Aggies.
 On November 4, 2024, he recorded 15 points and six rebounds in a loss to UCF.
 In the first round of the 2025 NCAA Division I men's basketball tournament, Payne notched 25 points and 10 rebounds in a win over Yale.
-At the end of the season, Payne entered the transfer portal, then followed it's head coach Buzz Williams to Maryland.
+He averaged 10.4 points and 5.1 rebounds per game.
+At the end of the season, Payne entered the transfer portal, then followed head coach Buzz Williams to Maryland.

 Maryland

 Payne transferred to the University of Maryland for the 2025-26 season, his senior season.
 His signing was officially announced by Maryland on May 1, 2025.
+In 10 games, he averaged 17.5 points, 1.4 assists, 7.2 rebounds, and 1.1 blocks per game.

 Personal life

 His younger brother, Roderick Payne currently plays at Western Illinois, and previously played at Wisconsin River-Falls where he was the 2021-22 Wisconsin Intercollegiate Athletic Conference Rookie of the Year.